How to Replace the Water Pump and Gasket on the 2011-2014 Ford Mustang V6 (With Video)

 - Wiggle and pull the air intake hose off the throttle body and air filter box.

-Removing the Thermostat Housing Assembly
+Step 2: Remove the Thermostat Housing Assembly

 I recommend placing a large pan under the car to capture the coolant that will spill when the thermostat housing and water pump are removed.
 I use a plastic concrete-mixing pan I bought from Home Depot for a few dollars.
 It does a good job of capturing coolant.